SDFIdk/ea-modelling-tools-java/README.md

    ℹ️ Leaving out the version number makes it easier to install a newer version of the tools, as `EAMT_HOME` (see next step) then does not have to be set again.

 2. **User environment variables**: Set user environment variables `EAMT_HOME` (required), `EA_JAVA_API` (required), `JAVACMD` (conditional),  using the [`setx`](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/setx "setx | Microsoft Docs") command on the Windows command line.
    1. **(required)** `EAMT_HOME` must point to the ea-modelling-tools-java folder and is used when invoking the .bat-files from within a script in Enterprise Architect.
-This environment variable is defined by this project.
+This environment variable is defined by the EA Modelling Tools.
    2. **(required)** `EA_JAVA_API` must point to the folder Java API in your EA installation folder (see also the prerequisites) and is used in the .bat-files.
-This environment variable is defined by this project.
+This environment variable is defined by the EA Modelling Tools.
-   3. **(conditional)** `JAVACMD` can be used to identify the java.exe that should be used for running the tools, if another java.exe should be used than the one invoked by calling `java` on the command line (tip: get all the details of the default java by calling `java -XshowSettings:properties --version`). `JAVACMD` is used in the .bat-files.
+   3. **(conditional)** `JAVACMD` must point to the java.exe that is to be used for running the tools, **if** another java.exe is to be used than the one invoked by calling `java` on the command line (tip: get all the details of the default java by calling `java -XshowSettings:properties --version`). `JAVACMD` is used in the .bat-files.
 This environment variable is defined by the [appassembler-maven-plugin](https://github.com/mojohaus/appassembler).

    ```